 But that was later.
 When the low December sun woke her at eight o’clock that Christmas Eve morning – just nine hours before her fateful encounter – the truth was that Beth was tired of trying to kid herself, as she always did on her birthday, that the coming year would finally be the one when her love life would rise above pitiful.

 Not that she was unhappy – not altogether.
 True, at twenty-two she was still a million miles from the life she had always imagined for herself, but she certainly didn’t hate the life she was stuck with in the meantime.
 On her better days, she might even have told you she loved it.

 And that is that – a successful transition back in time.
 The second chapter then describes her carrying on with her ordinary life, just like it had been the novel’s opening scene.

 By the end of the chapter, the narrative catches up with the point where the novel started (i.e. the flower shop meeting).
 Chapter 3 then picks up from where Chapter 1 left off and the novel is back on track.

 You might be wondering why there is any need to backtrack to show the status quo at all.
 Why can’t you begin a novel in medias res and keep right on going?

 Well, the answer is that you can.

-Any background information I did need to get across, I could have worked into the ongoing narrative in bite-sized chunks – by having her think about something that happened yesterday, say, or having her tell another character about her previous relationships.
+If I hadn’t had so much explaining to do, I could have started in medias res and not bothered to go back.
+Any background information I needed to get across, I could have worked into the unfolding story in bite-sized chunks.
+I could have had her think about something that happened yesterday, for example, or have her tell another character about her previous relationships.

-- You can begin your novel chronologically and follow the three opening steps in order.
+Start at the beginning and follow the three opening steps in order.

 Only you know the story you want to tell, so only you can decide on the right course.